Tax issues relating to loans to directors by a company

 If the individual is both a participator and an employee, then it must be made clear in which capacity - participator or employee.

 Recording that a loan has taken place is important.
 A written loan agreement should be used as evidence of the terms.
 It might be of interest to shareholders, other directors or HMRC.
-Net Lawman offers a selection that can be found here.
+Net Lawman offers a range of document templates for different types of loans.

 Please note that the information provided on this page: